dpadula85/UniSI_BusinessCard/README.md

 ## License

-This project is released under the GNU General Public License v3.0.
+This project is released under the MIT License.
 See [LICENSE](LICENSE) for the full text.

 The UNISI logo and brand assets are property of the Università di Siena and